thedrdos/covid-map/site/index.md

 * GitHub repository for this project: [https://github.com/thedrdos/covid-map](https://github.com/thedrdos/covid-map)
 * State and County Geographical Data from [The US Census Bureau](http://www2.census.gov/geo/tiger/)
 * COVID-19 Data on States from [The COVID Tracking Project](https://covidtracking.com) or on [GitHub](https://github.com/COVID19Tracking/covid-tracking-data)
-* COVID-19 Data on Counties from [The John Hopkins University Coronavirus Resource Center](https://coronavirus.jhu.edu) or on [GitHub](https://github.com/CSSEGISandData/COVID-19.gi)
+* COVID-19 Data on Countries and Counties from [The John Hopkins University Coronavirus Resource Center](https://coronavirus.jhu.edu) or on [GitHub](https://github.com/CSSEGISandData/COVID-19.gi)